Normal blood sugar level

 What is blood glucose?

-Blood glucose is the sugar that is found in the blood.
-This sugar comes from the food we eat and this is the main source of energy for our bodies.
-Glucose can also be formed in the body and stored for later user.
-The blood carries this glucose to all the cells in the body to use it for energy.
+Blood glucose is the sugar found in your blood.
+It comes primarily from the food you eat and serves as the main source of energy for your body.
+Glucose can also be produced by the liver and muscles and stored for later use.
+The bloodstream carries glucose to all the body’s cells, where it is used for energy.

 What is the Normal Range of Sugar?

-Normal sugar fasting range (levels) of 99 mg/dL or less are considered normal, 100 mg/dL to 125 mg/dL are considered to be prediabetic levels, and 126 mg/dL or above are considered to be diabetes levels.
-Basically, a person with diabetes has to deal with abnormal levels of glucose in their bloodstream.
-Due to the lack of production of insulin, there is no regulation of the overall glucose levels in the body which leads to a higher level of blood sugar range overall.
-These high levels, if they persist for a long time, could lead to several fatal complications and consequences in the person.
-This is why doctors emphasize the regular testing of sugars.
-If you encounter a person with diabetes or know someone who is living with it, you will almost always see them carry their glucometer around to be able to check their normal blood sugar level range at any point in time in case they are experiencing symptoms of highs or lows.
+Normal fasting blood sugar levels of 99 mg/dL or less are considered normal.
+Levels between 100 mg/dL and 125 mg/dL indicate prediabetes, and 126 mg/dL or above on more than one occasion are diagnostic of diabetes (ADA Standards of Care 2023).
+Essentially, a person with diabetes has to deal with abnormal levels of glucose in their bloodstream.
+Due to inadequate insulin production or ineffective use of insulin (insulin resistance), there is impaired regulation of glucose, leading to higher blood sugar levels overall.
+If these high levels persist for a long time, they can lead to serious and sometimes irreversible complications.
+This is why doctors emphasize regular blood glucose monitoring.
+Many people with diabetes carry a glucometer to check their levels whenever they experience symptoms of highs or lows.

 What is normal sugar level by age?